flipperdevices/flipperzero-firmware/flipper_companion_apps/applications/external/malveke_gb_live_camera/README.md

     </p>

 - Press the `LEFT`/`RIGHT` buttons to change the exposure value.
 - Press the `OK` button to take a picture.
-The image will be saved in the `DCIM` folder.
+The image will be saved in the `SD Card/apps_data/malveke/photos` folder.